Leak Detection in Lawndale

 PermitRepairs, replacements, circuits, gas, venting, sewer, and remodel scopes need different review paths.

-Why this service is different in Lawndale
+What changes about this service in Lawndale

-Common failure modes
+Common failure modes for leak detection here

-Lawndale address-level field memo
+Lawndale field memo for leak detection

 Leak Detection field playbook for Lawndale